 – Learning how to ‘go with the flow’ for the sake of others

-– Moving friendships beyond “lunch table friends” to outside of school friends -Learning natural sounding social communication (aka not sounding like you walked out of a social skills group)
+– Moving friendships beyond “lunch table friends” to outside of school friends -Unlearning “social skills” that sound awkward to similar-age boys and learning natural sounding male-male social communication

 If you are new to Center for ADHD please contact us to set up an intake evaluation.
 We look forward to getting to know your family.